Assassination of King Henri IV of France (1610)

 François worked eleven years as a valet and clerk of the Maître du Port des Rosiers, a lawyer of the court of justice for Angoulême.
 He then became a courier for the Angoulême prosecutor.
 Because Angoulême fell under the jurisdiction of the Parliament of Paris, François was frequently in the city.
 Around 1602, he moved to Paris where he served as the correspondent for the Angoulême prosecutor for four years.

 François became obsessed with religion.
-In 1606, he entered the strict Order of the Feuillants as a lay brother but he was dismissed after a short period because of his unusual mystical visions.
+In 1606, he entered the strict Order of the Feuillants as a lay brother but was dismissed after a short period because of his unusual mystical visions.
 He then applied to the Society of Jesus (the Jesuits) but his application was rejected.
-To make ends meet, François became a school teacher, teaching catechism (religious instruction) to eighty children.
+To make ends meet, François became a school teacher, teaching catechism (religious instruction).

 In 1609, François claimed to have had a vision instructing him to convince King Henri IV to convert the Huguenots to Catholicism.
 Between the spring of 1609 and the spring of 1610, François made three unsuccessful three trips to Paris to tell King Henri IV of his vision.